artscorestudio/APYDataGridBundle/Resources/doc/export/create_export.md

 }
 ```

-Now you have a export with a filename `export.csv` and the content `Hello world!`
+Now you have an export with a filename `export.csv` and the content `Hello world!`

-5. **Get the grid data to fill the content of the export**
+### 5. Get the grid data to fill the content of the export

 The export class have some helper functions to get the data of the grid.